 Psychic Powers: Her ability to read electro-magnetic impulses.
 The Superhuman Federation takes a particular interest in her due to this.

 Composed and capable 24 year old co-pilot of the Tyran.
 He also possesses psychic capabilities, such as precognition.
 In a relationship with Kaede.
-Though often collected, Shou does suffer from trauma at times in regards to death of his brother Kei.
+Though often collected, Shou does suffer from trauma at times due to his feelings of guilt regarding the death of his younger brother, Kei.

 Badass: The guy manages to keep his cool and do some awesome stuff during the worse situations.
 Yanagi hears something approaching, so he grabs a sharp rock and waits to ambush whoever is coming.
 He's separated from the group, a friend is in danger, and there are swarms of unholy insects killing everything.
 So he calmly sneaks into the bad guy's complex, and saves his friend in time.